Please note that Tapas no longer supports Internet Explorer.

 “Yeh.
 So young though.”

 “And so lucky!!
-I too want to order a horde to storm a place.”
+I, too, want to order a horde to storm a place.”

-“You were lucky to rise above a private.”
+“Deni, you were lucky to rise above a private.”

 “That’s because of my leg!”

-How did they get a hold of my client, then?
-As much as I didn’t like having been predicted by Raktkalis, to be completely seen through by two parties was way worse.
-Dismissing that as impossible, arrived to the only conclusion.
+How did they get a hold of my client, though?
+As much as I didn’t like having been predicted by young Raktkalis, to be completely seen through by two parties was way worse.

 Oof.

-Today had had the potential of having gone much differently.
+Today could have gone much differently.

 Great.
 All I needed is to be pursued with the vigour set aside for insane radicals.

 Perhaps the body of a scapegoat will need to turn up sooner than later.
-No more poking general-in-the-making, either.
+No more poking the general-in-the-making, either.
 I need to completely disengage from this mess.

 Audranasa